 Successfully Implementing the Solution

 We have a variety of components in our core library that help us understand our customers' needs.
-We have small role visuals that help us when looking at current user behaviours and roles that have a detailed description of what those roles do, for new the FarmIQ staff.
-We have roles of a page, that house the JTBD, device usage, pain points, FarmIQ barrier, value, and what's up next.
-We have a component for each pack, and diagrams of the most common operational structures.
+Our components range from small role visuals for observing current user behaviours to more complex roles with detailed descriptions, specifically for the new FarmIQ staff.
+Each role is listed on a page that includes motivations and goals, device usage, pain points, FarmIQ barriers, value, and up next for FIQ.
+Additionally, we have a dedicated component for each pack, and diagrams illustrating the most common operational structures.

 Work completed whilst at FarmIQ